RSZ-Nld/0.56-Inch-Led-Display-8-Digits/Readme.md

-Made a own pcb for 8 Digits Led 0.56 Inch Display with MAX7219
+Made a pcb for 8 Digits Led 0.56 Inch Display with MAX7219

 Back Pcb